US refugee class action

 In August 2020, the Defendants appealed several of the district court’s rulings to the D.C.
 Circuit.
 Since then, Freshfields and IRAP have been working to defend the hard won class relief on appeal and to monitor Defendants’ implementation of the Joint Plan.

-An important victory
+Defending an important victory

-This decision is critical for SIV applicants seeking refuge in the United States and holds defendants accountable to the Congressionally mandated nine-month timetable for adjudicating SIV applications.
+The summary judgement decision is critical for SIV applicants seeking refuge in the United States and holds defendants accountable to the Congressionally mandated nine-month timetable for adjudicating SIV applications.

 Freshfields Partner Linda Martin underlined the firm’s commitment to making a positive difference within the communities we touch: “I’m incredibly proud of our team’s hard work on behalf of our clients,” she said.